 Note: If you find yourself changing information here often, you may need to setup a customization for a payer and/or provider.

-Verify the claim data
+Verify the claim information

 You may edit the billable services including modifiers, any co-pay / co-insurance amount, the location, and the diagnosis.